cferdinandi/reef-js/content/routing.md

 You can include variable parameters in your URLs, either in the path itself or as query or search parameters.

 Reef Router will add them to the `route` object that gets passed into your `template()`.
-Path parameters are included under the `params` property, and query or search parameters are included under the `search` property.
+Path parameters are included under the `params` property, and query/search parameters are included under the `search` property.

 ```html
 <ul>